-Capitation means the reimbursement arrangement in which a fixed rate of payment per Enrollee per month is made to the Contractor for the performance of all of the Contractor's duties and obligations pursuant to this Contract, except for the Delivery Case Rate.
+Capitation means the reimbursement arrangement in which a fixed rate of payment per Enrollee per month is made to the Contractor for the performance of all of the Contractor's duties and obligations pursuant to this Contract.

 Capitation Payment means the payment the Department makes to the Contractor on behalf of each Enrollee for the provision of Covered Services.
 The Department makes the payment regardless of whether the Enrollee receives services during the period covered by the payment.